-On September 27, 2023, the Company completed the divestiture of its operated New Mexico assets to an unaffiliated party for \$4.5 million, resulting in preliminary cash consideration of approximately \$3.7 million, subject to customary final purchase price adjustments.
+On September 27, 2023, the Company completed the divestiture of its operated New Mexico assets to an unaffiliated party for \$4.5 million, resulting in cash consideration of approximately \$3.6 million.
 The sale had an effective date of June 1, 2023.
 As part of the divestiture, the buyer assumed an asset retirement obligation balance of approximately \$2.4 million.